taddeseanb/kenya-hub/docs/user/index.md

 ![Hub catalogue record](./img/cataloguepHrecord.PNG){.w-50}

+If a mapping link is available on the record, a button will appear under the map to preview the data in a map viewer.

 ---

 ## Map viewer

 Spatial data can be viewed and compared in a web-based map viewer.
 The map viewer can be accessed on the homepage of the LSC hub, under _DATA_ and then click on _Go the map viewer_.
-The map viewer can also directly be accessed at https://maps.lsc-hubs.org/#lsc-rwanda
+The map viewer can also directly be accessed at https://{{< var country>}}.lsc-hubs.org/map/

 ![Hub map vizualisation](./img/map.png){.w-50}